 The INT line is an open-drain, 3.3V tolerant, LVCMOS active-low output.
-The INT lines from multiple DS100DF410s can be wired together and connected to an external controller.
+The INT lines from multiple DS110DF410s can be wired together and connected to an external controller.

-The DS100DF410 generates an interrupt when it detects a loss of signal after previously detecting the presence of a signal, or when it detects loss of lock after previously detecting phase lock.
-These interrupts are always enabled.
-In addition, the Horizontal Eye Opening/Vertical Eye Opening (HEO/VEO) interrupt can be enabled using SMBus control for each channel independently.
+The Horizontal Eye Opening/Vertical Eye Opening (HEO/VEO) interrupt can be enabled using SMBus control for each channel independently.
 This interrupt is disabled by default.
 The thresholds for horizontal and vertical eye opening that will trigger the interrupt can be set using the SMBus control for each channel.

-If any interrupt occurs, registers in the DS100DF410 latch in information about the event that caused the interrupt.
+If any interrupt occurs, registers in the DS110DF410 latch in information about the event that caused the interrupt.
 This can then be read out by the controller over the SMBus.